Friuli Venezia Giulia

 Spilimbergo

 A small town north of Udine known for its mosaic school (Scuola Mosaicisti del Friuli), which trains artisans from around the world.
 The medieval centre is attractive, with a castle and arcaded streets.
-The Sunday market is lively and local.

 Getting there: No direct rail service.
 Bus from Udine ~40 min.